 Fixing The Noise

-If your car has a faulty hydraulic valve lifter; replace it as soon as possible to avoid further damaging your engine.
+If your car has a faulty hydraulic valve lifter; replace it as soon as possible to, avoid further damaging your engine.
 In most cases, a faulty hydraulic lifter will simply need to be replaced.
 You might be able to get away with replacing a single bad hydraulic valve lifter; depending on the make and model of your vehicle.
 However, many mechanics suggest that when replacing one lifter, you should go ahead and replace them all.
-If you find a bad one the others are not far behind.
+In other words, if you find a bad one, the others are not far behind.

-So, A hydraulic lifter is designed to ensure that there is zero clearance in the valve train.
-Consequently, This leads to a quieter operation of the engine.
-In many cases, hydraulic lifters have to replaced instead of adjusted.
+So, A hydraulic lifter is designed to ensure that there is, zero clearance in the valve train.
+As a result, this leads to a quieter operation of the engine.
+Finally, in many cases, hydraulic lifters have to replaced instead of adjusted.